 9. If you're not attending a walk or event, and want to do a personal fundraiser, contact the office and we'll set up a fundraising page for you to share.
-Last year, we had an amazing grandmother run and bike every day (with her friends too!) for all days of the month and she's doing it again this year!
+For example, we have an amazing grandmother run and bike every day (with her friends too!) for all days of the month!
 We also had an uncle who rode his bike across the country for awareness and fundraising.
 We're happy to help!
 It's also a great idea to set up a Facebook fundraiser for us--your friends are likely to give to a cause you support--and 100% of the funds come directly to the WSA.

 10. How about giving a presentation at your school, work or club?
 We have videos and handouts to share.
 We also have a powerpoint template we can share.
 Email us at email@example.com and we'll share.